-- 15 An employment relationship is a legal link between a worker and an organization that confers rights - and obligations to both parties.
-This relationship is usually the means for determining whether - 17 employment, labor, or commercial law is applicable.
-These concepts are covered in key International - 18 Labour Organization (ILO) instruments.
-See the Bibliography. - 19 The most traditional relationship between an organization and its workers is direct and continuous and - in the form of permanent full-time employment.
-However, there are several forms of employment. - 21 Organizations can employ workers directly, such as part-time, and non-guaranteed hours - 22 employment, or indirectly, such as in temporary agency work. - 23 The rise of diverse forms of employment can be attributed to social and demographic changes, - 24 macroeconomic fluctuations, and technological advancements.
-These changes have created - opportunities for previously excluded people from the labor market.
-For instance, part-time work can - 26 help individuals with family responsibilities enter the job market.
-Temporary work may be preferred by - 27 workers who cannot commit to work for an indefinite duration.
-These diverse forms of employment - 28 also pose risks for the worker, including job and income insecurity due to short-term contracts and - 29 irregular schedules.
-Fair recruitment refers to recruitment done according to law and in line with - 30 international labor standards that protect workers from exploitative situations. - 31 By implementing an effective performance management system, workers can improve their skills and - 32 employability and receive training and development opportunities to advance their careers. - 33 Workers have a right to privacy and data protection during working hours, even at the organization's - 34 disposal.
-Organizations are expected to be transparent about data collection and monitoring and - obtain workers' informed consent for collecting personal data throughout an employment relationship. - 36 The scope of this Standard is the organization's employees and workers who are not employees and - 37 whose work is controlled by the organization.
-Control of work implies that the organization directs the - work performed or controls the means or methods for performing the work.
-See Control of Work - 39 Standard Interpretation to GRI 2 for more information.
+- 22 An employment relationship is a legal link between a worker and an organization that confers rights - 23 and obligations to both parties.
+This relationship is usually the means for determining whether - employment, labor, or commercial law is applicable.
+These concepts are covered in key International - 25 Labour Organization (ILO) instruments.
+See the Bibliography. - 26 The most traditional relationship between an organization and its workers is direct and continuous and - 27 in the form of permanent full-time employment.
+However, there are several forms of employment. - Organizations can employ workers directly, such as part-time, and non-guaranteed hours - employment, or indirectly, such as in temporary agency work. - 30 The rise of diverse forms of employment can be attributed to social and demographic changes, - 31 macroeconomic fluctuations, and technological advancements.
+These changes have created - 32 opportunities for previously excluded people from the labor market.
+For instance, part-time work can - 33 help individuals with family responsibilities enter the job market.
+Temporary work may be preferred by - 34 workers who cannot commit to work for an indefinite duration.
+These diverse forms of employment - workers who cannot commit to work for an indefinite duration.
+These diverse forms of employment - also pose risks for the worker, including job and income insecurity due to short-term contracts and - 36 irregular schedules.
+Fair recruitment refers to recruitment done according to law and in line with - 37 international labor standards that protect workers from exploitative situations. - 38 By implementing an effective performance management system, workers can improve their skills and - 39 employability and receive training and development opportunities to advance their careers. - Workers have a right to privacy and data protection during working hours, even at the organization's - 41 disposal.
+Organizations are expected to be transparent about data collection and monitoring and - 42 obtain workers' informed consent for collecting personal data throughout an employment relationship. - 43 The scope of this Standard is the organization's employees and workers who are not employees and - 44 whose work is controlled by the organization.
+Control of work implies that the organization directs the - 45 work performed or controls the means or methods for performing the work.
+See Control of Work - 46 Standard Interpretation to GRI 2 for more information.